Spain: An Ideal 10-Day Itinerary for Barcelona and Madrid

 Before saying goodbye to Barcelona for the time being, head to Parc Guell, the last major Gaudi sight on your list.
 Buy tickets ahead of time for this one as well because you are actually given an entrance time to enter the park.
 Parc Guell is a little out of the way, so make sure you wear some comfy walking shoes because once you get off the metro at Vallcarca it is all uphill from there.
 You could also take the #24 bus from Plaza Catalunya for a shorter walk.
 From here, go back to your accommodation, grab your luggage, and head by bus or Ave (train) to Madrid.
 Once in Madrid, you can easily take the metro from Atocha to your next accommodation.
 Here’s the thing about Madrid to keep in mind.
 Madrid is less about the sight-seeing and more about immersing yourself in the authentic Spanish culture.
 So this evening, depending on budget, make your way to another dive bar favorite, El Tigre in Gran Via or El Botin in Sol, the oldest restaurant in the world.
 The quality of the food at El Tigre is not the best you’ve ever had, but the amount of free tapas you receive with your drink order is hard to believe.
 I highly recommend getting the sidra (cider) here.
 El Botin is expensive, but the ambiance is amazing, Hemingway used to write there, and the notoriety of the place is worth it if you can splurge.
 Once you’re finished, spend the night walking the streets and bar hopping.
 You will be right near the city center so you won’t have any problems getting in on the action.

 Wake up for a free walking tour to get a lay of the land in Madrid.
 Sandemans New Europe has tours at 10:00AM, 11:00AM, and 2:00PM and meets near the Tourist Information in Plaza Mayor.
+Personally, I prefer this to the hop on hop off in Madrid; however, if you have mobility issues then that would be a great alternative.
 Here you will learn the history of the city and Spain as a country and have a great overview of the sights.
 Be sure to tip your tour guide at the end of the tour!
 Afterward, find a restaurant with a Menu del Dia, which is 3-course meal similar to a price fixe but for only 12-15 euros (approximately)!
 A menu del dia is a traditional Spanish lunch, so it won’t be difficult to find a spot that has one.
 After your inevitable food coma, embrace the lifestyle and take a siesta, because that’s what you do in Spain!
 So.
 Glorious.
 Most everything is closed anyway and you just walked a whole lot during your tour.
 Once you are rested, visit either the Reina Sofia museum (modern art) or the Prado museum (one of the world’s finest collections of European art).
 Both museums are free nightly; the Reina Sofia from 7-9 Monday, Wednesday-Saturday and 1:30-7 on Sundays, and the Prado from 6-8 Monday thru Saturday and 5-7 on Sundays and holidays.
 At night, you gotta check out this incredible flamenco place, Tablao Flamenco la Quimera.
 It is super authentic which is totally unlike the majority of “flamenco” shows you would find in Madrid.
 Shows are typically at 10:00 PM and you will need to call or email to make a reservation.
 FYI, it’s a bit outside of the city center, so you will need to cab it or take the metro about 7 stops.

 It’s time to say adios to Spain.
-The Madrid airport is very easily accessible by metro.
+The airport in Madrid is very easily accessible by metro.

 If you are doing your Spain trip in reverse–starting in Madrid and then heading to Barcelona– take the metro to your accommodation from the airport.
 On Day 6, when you are going from Madrid to Barcelona, the Ave train would leave from Atocha train station which also has a metro station attached and is centrally located.
 The bus stations are also extremely accessible by metro.
 Then, you can taxi to El Prat, Barcelona’s airport on your way back home on Day 10.

 Are you on Pinterest?
-Pin this Spain Itinerary for later!
+Pin this Spain Travel Itinerary for later!

 Leaving Spain, but planning to go elsewhere in Europe?
 Check out my guide to the best festivals in Europe!